croaky/homebrewing/batches/2-belgian-farmhouse-ipa.md

 With 5 min to go,
 add half a Whirlfloc tablet for beer clarity.

+Create ice-water bath in the sink.
 Turn off the flame.
-Put lid on the pot.

-Create ice-water bath in the sink.
+Move pot into ice-water bath.
 Let the pot cool in the bath until wort is at 70 degrees.

 Sanitize the fermenter bucket.
 Add second mesh bag around top of fermenter bucket.
-Carefully pour the wort from the pot into the fermenter.
+Pour the wort from the pot into the fermenter.

 Use thief to take sample of beer into test tube.
 [Take a hydrometer reading][hydrometer].